TNO-ropt/ropt-everest/docs/usage/basics.md

     power of Python programming (e.g., loops, conditional statements, and custom functions) to create sophisticated and adaptable optimization workflows.

+A `run_plan` function constructs a workflow by creating _step_ objects and _handler_ objects.
+You create these objects by calling methods on the `plan` object, typically using the pattern `plan.add_*()`.
+For example, `plan.add_optimizer()` creates an optimizer step and registers it with the plan.
+When added to the plan, step objects generally don't require arguments.
+Instead, you configure and execute them later by calling their `run` method (e.g., to start an optimization).

+The `run` method may accept additional arguments to customize the step's behavior.
+As steps execute, they may generate results.
+The plan receives these results and forwards them to any handler objects that have expressed interest.
+When creating handler objects, you specify one or more step objects they should monitor, indicating their interest in receiving results from those steps.
+Handlers may also accept additional configuration arguments during creation to refine how they process these results.

+In summary, building an optimization workflow involves: 1) defining one or more steps, 2) adding handlers to process the results of those steps, and 3) finally, executing the steps by calling their `run` methods, potentially multiple times.

 For example, this `run_plan` function reproduces the default Everest optimization:

 ```py